Every kid looks forward to the holiday season, and it’s no secret why: presents!

 Enter Dude Diary, a guided (and lockable!) book of dude-friendly activities.
 If he can’t get enough of it, there are more fun editions available for him to write and draw in — and possibly destroy.

 This edible chemistry set allows kids to safely perform experiments they can eat!
-From fizzy drinks to color-changing jelly, your child will be a virtual Willy Wonka — and learn about problem solving, following directions and cause and effect.
+From fizzy drinks to rising cakes, your child will be a Willy Wonka — and learn about problem-solving, following directions and cause and effect.

 Help your child learn to apply logic with this falling marble game.
 Why do we love it?
 Because it comes with 60 different puzzles spanning four experience levels — so as your child grows, so does the game.

 Origami doesn’t have to be a dying art.
-This book contains ten intricate, colorful origami brain teasers to teach young hands spatial reasoning and patience.
+This book contains 10 intricate, colorful origami brain teasers to teach young hands spatial reasoning and patience.

 Plus, after they finish the patterns, they’ll be hungry to learn more — and might develop a brainy hobby that costs only printer paper.
 Who knows?
 The skills might even earn them money when they’re older.

-It teaches youngsters about magnetism and helps develop their curiosity, reasoning and fine motor skills — all with those pennies you’ve been hoarding!
+This kit teaches youngsters about magnetism and helps develop their curiosity, reasoning and fine motor skills.
+Just be sure to keep it away from your old-school computer screen…

 Bend laser light to solve mazes?
 I want this toy under my tree this year.